 - Ensure that the company is in a position to undertake an IPO at short notice when market conditions are optimal.

-The following represent key areas which, in our experience, benefit from early consideration.
-BDO can give advice and assistance on any of these areas:
+The following key areas of IPO readiness will benefit from early consideration.
+This is an extensive and, at first glance, daunting list.
+BDO can advise and assist you on any or all of these areas:

 Choice of market

-- Get an introduction to other appropriate advisers who can add their advice; BDO’s capital markets team are happy to assist with introductions.
+- Get guidance from the appropriate advisers; BDO’s capital markets team is always happy to assist with introductions

-- The choice of market impacts on a number of the requirements below.
+- The choice of market has a knock-on impact on a number of the considerations below.

 Corporate structuring and taxation

-- Assess whether the corporate structure and jurisdiction will be acceptable to investors and plan changes as appropriate.
+- Assess whether the corporate structure and jurisdiction are acceptable to investors

-- Consider whether changes are needed to the corporate structure in order to optimise tax for existing owners, anyone proposing to exit on IPO, future investors, and for the business going forward.
+- Consider whether changes are needed to the corporate structure in order to optimise tax for existing owners, anyone proposing to exit on IPO, future investors and your business

-- Post-IPO there will be a requirement to consider a dividend policy.
-Dividends cannot be paid out on an aggregate reserves basis, so an early exercise is recommended to ensure that there is a clear path from the trading companies for distributions.
+- In the UK, dividends cannot be paid out on an aggregate reserves basis, so you need to ensure there is a clear path from the trading companies for distributions.
+Other jurisdictions may have different restrictions that need to be considered

 Historical financial information